• Skip to primary navigation

 Cutting a baby’s nails can be such a terrifying experience for new parents.
 We avoided it as long as we possibly could, and put mittens over our son’s hands when he was a newborn — both of which aren’t recommended.
 Some parents bite their children’s fingernails to avoid trimming them, which is strongly advised against this method because it can transmit germs and cause hangnails.
 Once you get comfortable with the idea of trimming your baby’s nails, you’ll want to have the right tools available.

 Nail Clippers: I prefer traditional nail clippers, but I know this isn’t for everyone.
 We use the First Years American Red Cross Deluxe Nail Clipper.
 It has a magnifying glass, is made for baby’s small hands, and has a nice ergonomic design that helps while you’re trimming baby’s nails.
 (I’ve never actually used the magnifying glass.)
-Also consider the Fridababy NailFrida the SnipperClipper Set, which is relatively new but growing in popularity.
+Also consider the Fridababy NailFrida the SnipperClipper Set, which is so so good.
 The SnipperClipper has a neat safety spyhole that allows you to see what you’re clipping to lessen the risk of clipping your baby’s finger, and also comes with a curved nail file.
+If you’d prefer an electric nail file, this one is very popular and

 Nail Scissors: Piyo Piyo Baby Nail Scissors are popular because they’re very baby friendly.
 The scissors have a slight curve to them, making it easier to trim baby’s nails.
 They’re also safer, since there’s less risk of clipping baby’s skin while using a nail clipper.
 Many parents feel more comfortable with these scissors over the nail clippers.
 Use what works for you!